-Panch means five and phoron means flavour or spice.
-This Indian blend, a.k.a.
-Bengali five-spice, may include, in equal parts, whole fenugreek (methi) seeds, nigella seeds, cumin seeds, anise or fennel seeds, and radhuni or black mustard seeds.
-Radhuni are aromatic dried fruits that look like seeds; they are related to ajwain and best in small doses.
-Called wild celery in English, radhuni may be confused with celery seeds, as well as ajwain seeds or even caraway.
+Panch means five, and phoron means flavour or spice.
+This Indian blend (a.k.a.
+Bengali five-spice) may include whole fenugreek (methi) seeds, nigella seeds, cumin seeds, anise or fennel seeds, and radhuni or black mustard seeds.
+(Radhuni are aromatic dried fruits that look like seeds; they are related to ajwain and best in small doses.
+Called wild celery in English, radhuni may be confused with celery seeds, as well as ajwain seeds or even caraway.)
 Panch phoron gives Bengali cuisine a distinctive scent.
 It is used in vegetarian dishes, pickles, fish and some meat curries.
 You should first fry it in oil or ghee until the spices start to pop – a technique called tempering.
 About nigella, pg.
 153 in 12,167 Kitchen and Cooking Secrets.

 12,167 Kitchen and Cooking Secrets